 This post was written by Tomohiro Igakura, Lead Engineer, IT Platform Division at NEC Corporation.

-The concept of VVol itself is quite simple: storage and servers recognize the data a virtual machine assesses as a new shared unit, a Virtual Volume.
+The concept of vVols itself is quite simple: storage and servers recognize the data a virtual machine assesses as a new shared unit, a Virtual Volume.
 Since virtual machines correspond with Virtual Volumes on a one-to-one basis, it is possible to select a storage policy with a specific service level and granularly control which virtual machine should use that specific policy and service level.
-The various capabilities of the VVol-enabled storage products are available on a virtual machine basis.
+The various capabilities of the vVol-enabled storage products are available on a virtual machine basis.

 NEC Storage Solutions for Environments that Deploy Virtual Volumes